 3. Technology expertise

 Technology is used in every line of work; from computer-based tools like programming languages and accountancy software to hardware such as production machinery and vehicles.
 Most roles will require some working knowledge of one or more tools, so employers will be keen to understand your ability to use their core systems and hardware.
 So whether you’re an expert coder or a sports car technician, it’s essential to detail the tools you are able to use and how you apply them within your roles.

 The work that you produce will vary greatly depending on your industry.
 It could be anything from Excel reports or website pages, to physical products like mobile phones or even buildings.
 Whatever tangible work you produce within your own roles, include it within your CV and be clear on the volumes you have produced, the quality of the work, and how valuable they are to your customers or internal dependents.

 5. What your employer actually does

-This may seem obvious, but a surprisingly few candidates include a sufficient explanation of their employers.
+This may seem obvious, but surprisingly few candidates include a sufficient explanation of their employers.
 Before you delve into the specifics of your roles, it’s important that the recruiter understands who you work for and what they do.
 Without building context around your role, it will be difficult for readers to fully understand your work.
-However the level of detail you need to include will vary depending on the organisation.
+However, the level of detail you need to include will vary depending on the organization.

-If you work for relatively small business, it’s less likely that recruiters will have heard of them; so you will need to provide a full explanation of the services they offer and markets they operate in.
-However if you work for a household brand then you will need to place more focus on describing the department you work in, and how it’s function contributes to the success of the wider business.
+If you work for a relatively small business, it’s less likely that recruiters will have heard of them; so you will need to provide a full explanation of the services they offer and the markets they operate in.
+However, if you work for a household brand then you will need to place more focus on describing the department you work in, and how its function contributes to the success of the wider business.

 6. The objective of your roles